Parallel Optimization with Hard Safety Constraints for Cooperative Planning of Connected Autonomous Vehicles: Introduction

 \section{Introduction}

-To further enhance traffic efficiency and improve driving safety, substantial efforts are devoted to the investigation of sophisticated coordination strategies in urban traffic scenarios.
-Among them, the unsignalized roundabout is essentially recognized as one of the representative scenarios with high complexity.
-The original intention of the unsignalized roundabout is to divert the traffic flow and avoid direct conflicts between vehicles traveling in different directions.
-As a result, traffic lights can be removed from the scenario and traffic efficiency is greatly improved~\cite{ha2021road}.
-The strategy works well when the traffic flow is light, but it gradually becomes less effective as the traffic flow grows heavier.
-This is mainly due to the non-cooperative nature and the suboptimal decision-making behavior of human drivers, which lead to inevitable conflicts and possible severe congestion under intense traffic conditions.
 Recent developments in artificial intelligence and information technologies prompt the emergence of connected autonomous vehicles (CAVs), which possess the ability to exchange information among vehicles through real-time communication technology such as 5G network and Wi-Fi~\cite{deng2019cooperative}.
 In this sense, cooperative autonomous driving is enabled, which points to the alleviation of traffic congestions induced by non-cooperative driving manners, and also the decrease of traffic accidents~\cite{liu2017distributed}.
 Although the physical basis is well-prepared, a series of problems remain largely unsolved in developing a mature coordination scheme that is suitable for cooperative autonomous driving in complicated urban traffic scenarios.
-Rule-based, optimization-based, and learning-based methods are intensively researched to produce various coordination strategies for different urban traffic scenarios, such as on-ramps merging~\cite{hang2021cooperative,rios2016automated} and intersection crossing~\cite{mirheli2019consensus}.
-However, existing methods either merely focus on simple scenarios or only consider simple interactions between a limited number of CAVs, and therefore are not readily applicable to the unsignalized roundabout scenario with dense traffic flow.
-Besides, a common problem in existing methods is low computation efficiency.
-As the number of CAVs involved in the scenario increases, the scale of the problem continues to grow, which causes a rapid surge in the overall computation time that violates the real-time requirements for planning and control of CAVs.
+Rule-based, optimization-based, and learning-based methods are intensively researched to produce various coordination strategies for different urban traffic scenarios, such as on-ramps merging~\cite{hang2021cooperative,rios2016automated,ding2019rule,xu2019grouping} and intersection crossing~\cite{mirheli2019consensus,fayazi2018mixed}.
+However, existing methods either merely focus on simple scenarios or only consider simple interactions between a limited number of CAVs, and therefore are not readily applicable to complicated urban traffic scenarios with dense traffic flow.
+Besides, a common problem in existing methods is the low computation efficiency.
+As the number of CAVs involved in the scenario increases, the scale of the problem continues to grow, which leads to a rapid surge in the overall computation time that violates the real-time requirements for planning and control of CAVs.
 As a result, current methods generally fail to apply to scenarios containing a large number of CAVs.